caseywdunn/sharkmer/readme.md

 Incremental kmer counting for genome size estimation takes a lot of data (about 50x coverage of the genome), and a large amount of RAM.
 So this example isn't practical on most laptops, given their disk and RAM limitations, and will require a workstation or cluster.

-First download the *Cordagalma* data as follows (this is the full dataset, so it will be quite large):

-    fasterq-dump SRR23143278

-An example analysis would look like this:
+Here is how you count kmers in the *Cordagalma ordinatum* dataset downloaded above:

-    sharkmer -k 21 -s Cordagalma-ordinatum SRR23143278_1.fastq SRR23143278_2.fastq
+    sharkmer -k 21 -o output/ -s Cordagalma-ordinatum data/SRR23143278_1.fastq data/SRR23143278_2.fastq

 Notice that you can specify multiple fastq files, in this case the R1 and R2 reads.
+The `-o` argument specifies the output directory.
+The `-s` argument specifies a prefix for the output files.
+The output files will be named with this prefix.

 The incremental histogram files in this case would be:

-    Cordagalma-ordinatum.histo # All the incremental histograms, each in their own column.
+    output/Cordagalma-ordinatum.histo # All the incremental histograms, each in their own column.
 Suitable for analysis with `sharkmer_viewer.py`.

-    Cordagalma-ordinatum.final.histo # Just the final histogram with all data.
+    output/Cordagalma-ordinatum.final.histo # Just the final histogram with all data.
 Suitable for analysis with genomescope and other tools.

 Then to explore the results with the optional python tools: